Hichamzrk/Hichamzrk/README.md

 🟢 I'm available

 - 🖼️ **I am very creative**
-- 🚀 My passion is productivity and scaling performance
+- 🚀 My passion is optimisation and scaling performance
 - 🔥 I'm building skills on the front-end side with JavaScript